Big Foot (The Goodies): Plot

 Tim and Bill watch "Part 97" of their favourite show The Mysterious World Of Arthur C. Clarke.
 A voiceover then informs them that the show has been cancelled due to the non-existence of Arthur C. Clarke himself.
-Graeme is seen by the audience to be hiding a wig and nearly letting slip to the others that he is in fact Arthur C. Clarke, fired by LWT when his disguise was discovered.
+Graeme is seen in the background hiding his disguise wig & glasses and nearly letting slip to the others that he is in fact Arthur C. Clarke, fired by LWT when his identity was discovered.

-The gullible Tim and Bill embark on a trip to the North American Rockies in a quest to find their TV idol.
-The trio fearfully discover large footprints surrounding their cabin that they believe belong to the mysterious Bigfoot.
-However, Bill and Graeme later discover that the footprints were made by a sleepwalking Tim, his dodgy foot swelling to an enormous size after walking around the steep hills of the Rockies.
-Tim becomes the laughing stock of the Rockies and flees into hiding with his foolish-looking foot.
+The gullible Tim and Bill embark on a trip to the North American Rockies in a quest to find their TV idol and discovered the same thing especially when notice Greame's wig slip out in the raw footage, after failing to distract his clueless friends and escaping his sham, Greame finally admitting the truth to Tim and Bill that he was just bringing a little excitement into people's lives by playing the character, dressing up like Bigfoot in a skin and throwing dishes in the air, making them think they sew flying saucers, "He can't help it if he accidentally made a couple of million quid on the side".
+Just before they're about to exposed Greame, The trio fearfully discover large footprints surrounding their cabin that they believe belong to the mysterious Bigfoot.
+However at night, Bill and Graeme later discover that the footprints were made by a sleepwalking Tim, earlier his dodgy foot swelling into an enormous size after walking and running around the steep hill sidings in the Rockies while wearing tight hiking boots and limping back and forth as he goes off chasing yetis and Arthur C. Clarke.
+Tim has becomes the laughing stock of the Rockies and flees into hiding with his enormous foolish-looking foot.
 Over time, Tim turns into a wild man, and becomes proud of his huge foot.
-Meanwhile Bill and Graeme hunt down the supposed Bigfoot, chasing Tim so far that their own feet grow huge,and causing the wild Tim to laugh hysterically back at them.
+Meanwhile Bill and Graeme hunt down the supposed Bigfoot, chasing Tim around from flat ground to the steep hill sidings until their own feet grow huge, and causing the wild Tim to laugh hysterically back at them.